-A delicious and easy Rhubarb Bread Pudding, all topped with a creme anglaise sauce custard sauce.
+A delicious and easy rhubarb bread pudding, all topped with a creme anglaise sauce custard sauce.
+A wonderful Spring dessert.

 I think bread pudding is the ultimate comfort food and cooked rhubarb sauce is right up there in the comfort food department, too.
 So I thought I'd combine the two.
 This pudding starts with a layer of cooked and sweetened& rhubarb on the bottom of the pan, followed by the bread that is lined up in neat rows.
 Pour over the egg/milk mixture, then a bit more of the stewed rhubarb is then spooned on top, along with some almonds.